tbsauce/social-engineering-toolkit-hardware/README.md

-# Social Engineering Hardware Toolkit
+# Social Engineering Toolkit Hardware

-Welcome to the **Social Engineering Hardware Toolkit**, a comprehensive resource for documenting penetration testing tools, payloads, and attack techniques related to physical social engineering threats.
+Welcome to the **Social Engineering Toolkit Hardware**, a comprehensive resource for documenting penetration testing tools, payloads, and attack techniques related to physical social engineering threats.
 This repository explores hardware-based attack vectors such as keyloggers, rogue routers, and other physical intrusion methods.

 ## Purpose
 The goal of this toolkit is to provide an open and accessible platform for security researchers, ethical hackers, and cybersecurity enthusiasts to: